epccs/Gravimetric/Applications/i2c0-debug/README.md

 2-wire Serial Interface (TWI, a.k.a.
 I2C) uses pins with SDA0 and SCL0 functions.

-The driver twi0.c and twi0.h depends on avr-libc and avr-gcc.
-It uses an ASYNC ISR but does block (busy wait) while reading or writing during which it will do clock stretching.

-Since this application only uses the I2C0 as a master clock stretching does not matter, but if an application needs an I2C slave (e.g., on twi1), then an interleaving buffer is desirable to eliminate clock stretching with which some masters struggle (e.g., R-Pi Zero).
+The peripheral control software twi0_bsd.c depends on avr-libc and avr-gcc.
+It provides interrupt-driven asynchronous I2C functions that can operate without blocking.
+It can also work with an interleaving slave receive buffer for SMBus block transactions that appear to eliminate problems involving clock stretching (e.g., for R-Pi Zero).
+This application uses the I2C0 hardeare.

-Note: On Gravimetric I2C0 does not have user-accessible pins, it is only connected to the manager at this time.
-I2C1 is connected to the user access port and may be used as a slave or a master.
+On Gravimetric, I2C0 does not have user-accessible pins; it is connected to the manager.
+I2C1 is connected to the user access port.

 ## Firmware Upload